Expanded Hemodialysis: An Overview

 Future Directions

-The evolution of HDx is poised to influence renal replacement therapy significantly.
+The evolution of HDx therapy is poised to influence renal replacement therapy significantly.
 Potential areas of advancement include:

 Conclusion